Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Well functions and weak tiling functions

 \section{Well functions and weak tiling functions}

-In this section and the next we are concerned with the proof of Theorem~E. For this section we assume that $n \ge 3$ and we shall pursue a further study of the ``well functions'' that were defined in \cite[Section~4.4]{\FSLoxTag} in the setting of outer automorphisms $\phi$ possessing a filling lamination pair $\Lambda^\pm_\phi$, and that generalize the well functions defined in \cite{AlgomKfir:Contracting} in the setting of fully irreducible outer automorphisms.
+In this section and the next we are concerned with the proof of the WWPD Construction Theorem.
+For this section we assume that $n \ge 3$ and we shall pursue a further study of the ``well functions'' that were defined in \cite[Section~4.4]{\FSLoxTag} in the setting of outer automorphisms $\phi$ possessing a filling lamination pair $\Lambda^\pm_\phi$, and that generalize the well functions defined in \cite{AlgomKfir:Contracting} in the setting of fully irreducible outer automorphisms.